renemonroy/react-row/README.md

 React component created to build complex layouts based on rows and columns (optionally resizable) throught the use of **flex**.

 ## Overview
 The idea is simple.
 You add children components to a `<Row />` and each child will be appended into columns.
 Each `<Column />` act as container where its dimension is calculated automatically by changing flex values.
-Requires **react/addons** if `resizable` prop is set to `true`.
+Requires **react-draggable** to support resizing.

 ## Usage
 Simply add as immediate children all those components that you want to be in different columns.